brooklinlee/cracking-the-coding-interview-solutions/Big O Notes/big-o-notes.md

 **Multiplying** - If your algorithm is in the form of 'do this for every time you do that,' then you multiply the runtimes.
 O(A * B).

+### Log N Runtimes

+If you see a problem where the number of elements in the problem space gets halved each time, that will likely be an O(log N) runtime

+**Binary Search** is a great example of Log N runtimes.

+### Recursive Runtimes